WenjieDu/WenjieDu/README.md

     <img align='right' width='280' src='https://github-readme-stats.vercel.app/api?username=wenjiedu&count_private=true&show_icons=true&theme=onedark&hide_rank=true&hide_title=true&bg_color=264653&border_color=2a9d8f&icon_color=e76f51&text_color=eae2b7'>
 </a>

 👋 Hi, I'm Wenjie Du (杜文杰 in Chinese).
 My research majors in modeling time series with machine learning, especially partially-observed time series (POTS), namely, incomplete time series with missing values, A.K.A. irregularly-sampled time series.
 I strongly advocate open-source and reproducible research, and I always devote myself to building my work into valuable real-world applications.
-Unix philosophy *"Do one thing and do it well"* is also my life philosophy.
+Unix philosophy *"Do one thing and do it well"* is also my life philosophy, and I always strive to walk my talk.
 My research goal is to model this non-trivial and kaleidoscopic world with machine learning to make it a better place for everyone.
 It's my honor if my work could help you in any way.

 <a href='https://github.com/WenjieDu/PyPOTS'>